sdmanson8/scripts/Docker for Linux README.md

 Assuming you have a Google Drive Business or Enterprise Account proceed and create a new Google Drive [remote](https://rclone.org/drive/)

-If you don't use Google Drive use the config for your existing [remote](https://rclone.org/overview/)
+If you don't use Google Drive create the config for your existing [remote](https://rclone.org/overview/)

 If you are running Rclone Config on SSH or Ubuntu Server press **N (No)**